UltraArceus3/AttributeSelectionAlgorithm/README.md

 3. DO NOT touch this setting if you are using sampling.

 ### Running the program
+1. Run `python3 setup.py build_ext --inplace` inside **src** folder.
+This compiles the cython code.
 1. In order to run the program, run the file `main.py` inside **src** folder.
 2. It is advisable to create sample (Stage 1) by setting the value to True in **run** attribute while keeping every other attribute inside **run** to False.
 This will create sample and store it in appropriate location.
 3. Other stages of the pipeline can run togther by changing the sub attributes in **run** to True and setting **sample_generation** to False.
 This is done so that program doesn't crash.
 4. Once all stages are completed, in order to find the attributes please take a look at **rules_out.csv** inside **data** folder.

 ### Interpret the Output
-1. The headers of the output are attributes from the nout dataset set as integer value [0,1,2,3] and M,lift,leverage,convergence where M stands what value was there in Y for association rule (X --> Y)
+1. The headers of the output are attributes from the input dataset set as integer value [0,1,2,3] and M,lift,leverage,convergence where M stands what value was there in Y for association rule (X --> Y)
 2. The contents may have values like 0,1,2 which stands for the edit distance for the respective attribute.
 3. The output is sorted with best rules at the top (Having high value for lift,conviction and leverage)